Skip to Content

 The most likely reason that the edges of your movie or show are cut off is due to an incompatible ratio for your specific needs.

-Head to your settings and select the ratio which best reflects the dimensions of your display screen.
+Head to your settings and select the ratio that best reflects the dimensions of your display screen.

 Is 1920×1080 the Same As 16:9?